mgusmano/angular2-extjs/README.md

 Install Angular-CLI  (instructions at: https://github.com/angular/angular-cli)

-Create a folder called angular2-extjs and cd to this folder
+Create a folder called ExtAngular and cd to this folder

-in the angular2-extjs folder
+in the ExtAngular folder
-	create new project using command prompt (this will take a while): ng new ExtTest
+	create new project using command prompt (this will take a while):

+		ng new ExtTest

 Run the following commands on the command line: